CescaNeri/BigData-CloudPlatforms/cloud-platforms/cloud-computing/cloud-computing.md

 ## Types of Service Providers

-There different types of cloud:
+There are different types of cloud:

 - **Public** (accessible to anyone like Microsoft, AWS, Google ...)
 - **Private** (accessible by individuals within an institution)